johneckberg/notes/energy_based_modeling.md

 $$Z(x) = \sum_{y} e^{-E(x,y)/T}$$

+$$Z(x) = \int_{ y\in Y} e^{-E(x,y)/T} $$

 A conjecture that often comes up is that any **discrete distribution** can be represented using the Boltzmann energy distribution with a suitable energy function.
-While this is a widely cited idea, it's important to note the original caveats from LeCun's 2006 work on the topic.
+While this is an often cited idea, it's important to note that LeCun's 2006 tutorial is a much weaker statement of basically "you can mess with the energy function to model some other distributions; if they are PDFs then the integral defining the normalizing constant must converge."

-You can also model any probability mass function (**pmf**) from the **exponential family** using the Boltzmann distribution.
+I'm comfortable saying that you can model any probability mass function (**pmf**) from the **exponential family** using the Boltzmann distribution.

----

 ## Contrastive Learning and Intractable Normalization

 The normalizing constant $Z(x)$ is often **intractable** to compute, especially in high-dimensional spaces, which makes **Maximum Likelihood Estimation (MLE)** difficult.
-If we were to treat $Z(x)$ as a parameter to be learned, we could make the likelihood arbitrarily large by simply making $Z(x)$ go to zero, which is a problem for MLE.
+If we were to treat $Z(x)$ as a parameter to be learned, we could make the likelihood arbitrarily large by simply making $Z(x)$ go to zero, which is a problem.

 This is where **contrastive learning** becomes incredibly powerful.
 Contrastive learning doesn't require us to compute the exact value of $Z(x)$.
-Instead, it focuses on pushing down the energy of "good" examples and pushing up the energy of "bad" or "negative" examples.
+Instead we acknowledge that if we estimate it, our loss will still "push down" the energy of "good" examples and "push up" the energy of "bad" or "negative" examples (or vice versa if your doing negative log likelihood).
 This allows us to estimate the model's parameters even when the likelihood function is intractable.
-While this approach is not perfectly rigorous, it works remarkably well in practice.
+While this approach is not perfectly rigorous, it works!

----
+OpenAI's CLIP model provides an excellent example the sort of problems this can solve.
+During pre-training, CLIP is optimized to align corresponding image-text pairs in a shared vector space.
+It does this by moving the output vectors of similar pairs closer together while simultaneously pushing the vectors of non-paired images and texts further apart.

+Another example I think is important to note is self-supervised text and image embedding models.
+They create a positive pair by duplicating a datapoint and applying a handful of augmentations to the copy.

+Now this process in general is not without its problems, as it requires good negative samples.

 ## Quick Note on Connection to Generalized Linear Models